CircleCI-Archived/dockerfile-wizard/README.md

 ### To-do

+- Add the raw NVIDIA image to our docker hub repo ( and make it optional to fetch from the source NVIDIA repo )
-- Change the way the docker images are layered
+- Change the way the docker images are layered ( and maybe have a base image ) onto which we layer everything else
-- Remove Anaconda ( replacing with pip install ) and
+- Remove Anaconda ( replacing with pip install and pip env)
+- Collapse some of the RUN cmds into larger blocks to minimize layering in docker image